 And he said that the other part of it was that some of the locations that the people disappeared didn't make a lot of sense to him.

-He said sometimes they disappear right in the middle of humanity in a park, and other times they disappear in the middle of nowhere, but there was no consistency that he could tell from it.
+And he said sometimes they disappear right in the middle of humanity in a park, and other times they disappear in the middle of nowhere, but there was no consistency that he could tell from it.

-But the consistent part that he was concerned about, and other Rangers he stated were concerned about, was the lack of follow-up, the lack of effort after the people disappeared, the lack of accountability after they disappeared, etc.
+But the consistent part that he was concerned about, and other rangers he stated, were concerned about, was the lack of follow-up, the lack of effort after the people disappeared, the lack of accountability after they disappeared, etc.

 These people are very well trained, probably better than half the police officers in the United States.